Laurel Networks

-In 2005, after ultimately consuming $120m in venture capital funding, they were purchased by ECI Telecom for $88m, and formally renamed as the Data Networking Division within ECI.
+In 2005, after ultimately consuming $120M in venture capital funding, they were purchased by ECI Telecom for $88M, and formally renamed as the Data Networking Division within ECI.

 Their primary product is the ST Series of service edge routers.
 ECI considers the router's ability to do complicated traffic shaping, monitoring and QoS at line rate to be its primary competitive advantage.

 They are located in Robinson Township in the Pittsburgh region.
-They began the startup initially in Sewickley, PA.
+They began the startup initially in Sewickley, Pennsylvania.

 On November 8, 2011, it was announced that the Pittsburgh office would be closed and that all employees would be laid off by September 30, 2012.